jjthomas/rule_engine/README.md

 whose datapoints have an average output value `z_thresh` standard deviations away from the global dataset average will be reported in the 1D stats section of the printed summary.
-For example, with `z_thresh=3.0` and `count_thresh=20`, and for a continuous feature called "Price" and a continuous output called "Total Sales", we might see the following result:
+For example, with `z_thresh=3.0` and `count_thresh=20`, and an output called "Total Sales", we might see the following as part of our summary if we have a feature called "Price":
 ```
 Total Sales global mean: 4.1, global stddev: 2.2